Bernadette077/CAT201-G16-Project/README.md

    - **`Rating Collection`**:

      The system includes a slider that collects user ratings.
 The user moves the slider left or right to indicate their satisfaction, with the far-right side indicating high satisfaction and the left side representing dissatisfaction.
 This helps the laundromat measure customer satisfaction and improve its services.

+## 💻 Technology Used

+1. **`JavaFX`**:

+   - Framework for building desktop application in java
+   - Provides features like UI Controls (Button, labels, text fields, event handling, animation)
+   - Aids in building modern and responsive design

+2. **`FXML`**:

+   - FXML is a markup language for separating design of user interface from logic of application
+   - Define the layout structure of UI componenets in FXML file.
+   - Will be loaded and manage by JavaFX controller
+   - This approach supports clean MVC (Model-View-Controller) architecture

+3. **`Scene Builder`**:

+   - Visual tool that allows you to design the UI by dragging and dropping JavaFX componenet.
+   - It generates FXML files that is linked with Java controllers
+   - This tools simplifies the process of designing UI

+4. **`Event Handlers`**:

+   - JavaFX uses event listeners (like setOn Action, setOnMOuseClicked) to capture user interactions with UI

+5. **`Data Management`**:

+---

 ## 📊 Future Enhancements